:: A. Philosophy, characteristics of new technological art, content and purpose

 The creations are transnational or have universal characteristics: boundaries of religion, philosophy, economic background and geography are of no importance, thanks to the fact that the selected carriers are universally spread.
 Artists in this sense belong to a group who has become citizens of the world through the Internet.
 Technological Art thus quite easily exceeds the boundaries and must be open to very different sensibilities.
 A work of Technological Art belongs to the global culture and does not belong to the tradition nor the characteristics of minorities.

 In the past, a painting or a sculpture could trigger emotions, could make a teenager blush, but the interaction was not reciprocal or was in any case limited.
 In works of technological art, the individual can directly or indirectly intervene in what he sees, hears, smells or feels.
-By maneuvers like blowing, shouting, ... he can directly influence the outcome of the creation.
-Indirectly he may intervene in the chemical, electronic or software processes and thus the necessary degrees of freedom, in order to influence the full interactivity and reciprocal creation.
-This was not possible in earlier art forms, even for music, film or broadcasting.
-There may have been some attempts in theater and architecture, but this activity was limited and usually not constructive.
+By manoeuvres like blowing, shouting, ... he/she can directly influence the outcome of the creation.
+Indirectly he/she may intervene in the chemical, electronic or software processes and thus the necessary degrees of freedom, in order to influence the full interactivity and reciprocal creation.
+This was not possible in earlier art forms.
+There may have been some attempts in theatre and architecture, but this activity was limited and usually not constructive.

 The great diversity of these technologies and the unclassifiable nature of this technological art can be seen as an attribute.
 The topics are endless, every day the carriers are improved and updated.
 New tools and technologies arise.
 In most works the originality and the use of several procedures or techniques in parallel plays a major role.
 Finally, these resources are deployed in the various existing forms of art.
 This combination of resources also increases the diversity.